 The Child Law Advice Service provides legal advice and information on family, child and education law affecting children and families in England.
 This service is provided via this website packed with how to guides and information pages.
-A dedicated intensive support telephone line is also available for complex matters and clarifying questions.
+Should you require further assistance after reading through the website, we have an email advice service and a dedicated intensive support telephone lines for complex matters and clarifying questions.

 We cover legal issues that may arise following relationship breakdown as well as Local Authority intervention and child protection issues.